 - Try not to touch your face, mouth, or eyes until you’ve washed your hands.

 - Avoid anyone who’s sick.
 Stay home and avoid others as much as you can.

-- Wear a cloth face mask if you have to go out.
+- Wear a face mask if you have to go out.
 The CDC states that well-fitting respirator masks (like N95s and KN95s) provide better protection than other masks.

 - Regularly clean and disinfect surfaces in your home that you touch often, such as countertops and keyboards.

 While there are COVID vaccines now available, they do not protect you from pneumonia.
 The pneumonia vaccine protects against a kind of bacteria, not the coronavirus.
-But it can support your overall health, especially if you’re older or have a weak immune system.
-Talk to your doctor about whether you should get it.
+Still, it can support your overall health, especially if you’re older or have a weak immune system.
+Talk to your doctor about whether you should get either vaccine.